jeremydumais/CPP-DateTime-library/README.md

 void add_seconds(int nb_seconds);
 bool is_leapyear();
-static datetime parse(string format, string value); static bool is_leapyear(int year);
+static datetime parse(string format, string value);
-//NB: At this time only the following format specifiers (yyyy, MM, dd, HH, mm and ss)
+//NB: At this time only the following format specifiers (yyyy, MM, dd, HH, hh, mm, ss and tt)
-//    are supported by the parse method.
+//    are supported by the parse method. static bool is_leapyear(int year);
 ```

 ####Supported operators